 It looks like millennials now feel that cold calling is no longer a viable sales tactic.
 Many millennials overlook sales jobs, and employment firms find that employers take more time to fill sales positions than other jobs.

 While it can be easy for baby boomers to blame millennials for being not very good in sales and unable to handle rejection, that is far from the truth.
 It turns out millennials have the potential to be great salespeople.
 According to some experts, their aversion to cold calling, which has now become a traditional selling strategy, could prove to be a way to increase sales.

 Cold calling is defined as the solicitation of business from potential customers who have had no prior contact with the salesperson.
 Cold calling is used to attempt to convince potential customers to purchase either the salesperson’s product or service and is generally referred to as an over-the-phone process, making it a source of telemarketing.

-Though cold calling can be used as a legitimate business tool, scammers can use cold calling as well, making people more suspicious of such calls.
-As cold calling became more common so did the people who found them irritating and refused to pick up calls from unknown numbers.
+Though cold calling can be used as a legitimate business tool, scammers can also use cold calling, making people more suspicious of such calls.
+As cold calling became more frequent, the people who found them irritating refused to pick up calls from unknown numbers.

-This strategy is referred to as ‘inbound selling’ and it involves making yourself visible so customers contact you first.
+This strategy is referred to as ‘inbound selling’, and it involves making yourself visible so customers contact you first.
 This strategy is popular among tech startups but has been slow to catch on with traditional businesses.

 The role of a salesperson has evolved with the times.
 They are no longer expected to go out and find the opportunity.
 Instead, bring customers who are already engaged across the goal line.

 Experts also say that cold calling is not entirely dead.
 But that there are many other options to reach a customer now than to interrupt their day with a telephone call.